Netflix/vmaf/README.md

 Since VDK v1.3.7 (June 2018), we have introduced a way to quantify the level of confidence that a VMAF prediction entails.
 Each VMAF prediction score now can come with a 95% confidence interval (CI), which quantifies the level of confidence that the prediction lies within the interval.
 Refer to the [VMAF confidence interval](resource/doc/conf_interval.md) page for more details.

+## Matlab Functionality

+Besides the Python/C/C++ part of the repository, we also introduced a number of algorithms that are implemented in Matlab.
+For example, users can calculate ST-RRED, ST-MAD, SpEED-QA, and BRISQUE.
+For more details, see the [Matlab Usage](resource/doc/matlab_usage.md) page for more details.

 ## References

 Refer to the [references](resource/doc/references.md) page.